Detlew/PowerTOST/README.md

 # 124   0.800125
 ```

-Note that the conventional model assumes homoscedasticity.
-For
+Note that the conventional model assumes homoscedasticity (equal
-heteroscedasticity we can ‘switch off’ all conditions of one of the
+variances of treatments).
+For heteroscedasticity we can ‘switch off’ all
-methods for reference-scaled ABE.
-We assume a σ<sup>2</sup> ratio of ⅔
+conditions of one of the methods for reference-scaled
+<span title="Average Bioequivalence">ABE</span>.
+We assume a
-(*i.e.*, T has a lower variability than R).
-Only relevant columns of the
+σ<sup>2</sup> ratio of ⅔ (*i.e.*, the test has a lower variability than
-data.frame shown.
+the reference).
+Only relevant columns of the data.frame shown.

 ``` r
 reg <- reg_const("USER", r_const = NA, CVswitch = Inf,